-When I think of bay leaf, I immediately recall the aroma of delicious Italian food cooking on the stove.
+When most folks think of bay leaf, they immediately recall the aroma of delicious Italian food cooking on the stove.
 This herb has been around for centuries for medicinal purposes as well as for flavoring flood.
 Used in cooking for a distinctive, savory flavor or fragrance for meats, soups and stews, and even as an ingredient in a cologne known as bay rum, you may find bay leaf in cosmetics, soaps and detergents as well.

 The bay leaf is extraordinary for its many health benefits, such as helping treat cancer, gas and bloating and digestion.
 There’s even some evidence it may help treat dandruff, muscle and joint pain, and skin infections, though further research is needed to confirm those uses.
 Find out how to use this ancient herb in order to get some of these amazing benefits.